barryclark/jekyll-now/_posts/2021-01-15-dft-spectral-leakage-and-windowing.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'The DFT: Spectral Leakage, Windowing, and Periodic Functions'
+title: 'Understanding the DFT: Spectral Leakage, Windowing, and Periodicity'
 comments_id:
 ---
 TODO introduction: this post is not so much about different windowing strategies, because there is already excellent work on it.
 More about where this effect comes from and why it does not seem to appear when the functions are periodic.